Business Payroll Loans

 Payroll loans have come a long way, especially with the rise of fintech lenders and real-time banking APIs.

-Modern payroll financing looks different than traditional loans of the past:
+Modern payroll financing looks different from traditional business lending in the past.
+Here's how:

 • Faster approval timelines.
 Many online lenders now provide approvals in under 24 hours, with funds hitting your bank account the same day or the next business day.